garbados/couchdb/share/doc/src/json-structure.rst

 a number (the common JavaScript case means even integers pass through a double due to JavaScript's definition of a number).

-Consider this document that we write to CouchDB:
+Consider this document that we write to Cloudant:

 .. code-block:: javascript